Here are some frequently asked questions about the Eating Disorders Genetics Initiative (EDGI).

-The Eating Disorders Genetics Initiative (EDGI) is an exciting research opportunity for anyone who has had or suspects they have had an eating disorder.
-This study aims to investigate the influence our genes have on the development of anorexia nervosa, bulimia nervosa, binge-eating or any other eating disorder.
+The Eating Disorders Genetics Initiative (EDGI) is an exciting research opportunity for anyone who has ever had or suspects they have had an eating disorder.
+This study aims to investigate the influence our genes have on the development of anorexia nervosa, bulimia nervosa, binge-eating disorder or any other eating disorder.
 For more information, please see our information sheet here: Information Sheet

-The National Institute of Health Research (NIHR) BioResource is a large biorepository of >100,000 people with and without health problems who are willing to be approached to participate in research studies investigating the link between genes, the environment, health and disease.
+The National Institute for Health Research (NIHR) BioResource is a large biorepository of >100,000 people with and without health problems who are willing to be approached to participate in research studies investigating the link between genes, the environment, health and disease.
 It is based at centres around England and is funded by the NIHR.

 The NIHR Mental Health BioResource is an integral part of the NIHR BioResource which aims to increase participation of people with mental health disorders in medical and psychological research.
-By joining the EDGI, you will also become a part of the NIHR BioResource, and will have the opportunity to contribute to future research.
+By joining EDGI, you will also become a part of the NIHR BioResource, and will have the opportunity to contribute to future research.

 Yes, you are still eligible to take part if you have not received a diagnosis or treatment.
 Whilst we are encouraging those who have received these diagnoses to sign-up, we appreciate that not everyone may have received a diagnosis for a number of reasons.
 The sign-up questionnaire is designed to assess your eligibility to take part based on your answers to the survey.

 If you are keen to take part we recommend that you complete the sign-up questionnaire and if you are eligible we will send you a DNA kit in the post.

 We are currently only recruiting participants living in England.
 We hope to expand further to the UK in the future.
 Unfortunately, if you live outside the UK you are not eligible to participate.
 We appreciate your support of EDGI!